Meeco/docs/guides/credentials/issue-credentials.md

 Issuing a credential is the first operation in the [Verifiable Credential (VC)](https://www.w3.org/TR/vc-data-model/#lifecycle-details) workflow.
 It enables the Issuer to create a credential so it can be delivered to the subject of the credential.

 The supported options when creating a credential are:
-* Generating a credential – generates an (unsigned) credential that requires signing.
+* Generating a credential – Generates an (unsigned) credential that requires signing.
-* Issuing a credential – a credential is generated and signed with keys managed on the platform.
+* Issuing a credential – A credential is generated and signed with keys managed on the platform.

 The outcome of both of these options is a JSON formatted VC with a system-generated unique ID and an issuance date.